k-Planar and Fan-Crossing Drawings and Transductions of Embeddable Graphs: Potential Applications

-Nevertheless, our main desire is to draw a path to a possible solution of the following: \begin{problem}[cf.~\cite{DBLP:journals/corr/abs-2501.04166}] Is the class of toroidal graphs transducible from that of planar graphs? \end{problem} By \Cref{thm:kfanchar}, answer `Yes' to \Cref{prb:toroid} is equivalent to having a $k$-fold $k$-clustered fan-crossing drawing (after deleting $\leq k$ of its vertices) for a fixed $k$ and every toroidal graph, which does not seem likely to us.
-An even more presentable connection exists in the case of bounded degrees, via \Cref{cor:kplanchar} (note that \Cref{rem:duplic} does not apply here): \begin{problem} For which (or all) $d\geq3$ there is $k$ such that every toroidal graph of maximum degree $\leq d$ is $k$-planar after deleting $\leq k$ of its edges? \end{problem} Independently of \Cref{prb:toroid}, \Cref{prb:torodeg} makes good sense also without deleting $\leq k$ edges.
+Nevertheless, our main desire is to draw a path to a possible solution of the following specific subproblem of \Cref{question:hierarchy-genus}, in which \emph{toroidal graphs} are the graphs embeddable in the torus. \begin{problem}[cf.~\cite{DBLP:journals/corr/abs-2501.04166}] Is the class of toroidal graphs transducible from that of planar graphs? \end{problem} By \Cref{thm:kfanchar}, a `Yes' answer to Problem~\ref{prb:toroid} is equivalent to having a monotone $k$-fold $k$-clustered fan-crossing drawing (after deleting $\leq k$ of its vertices) for fixed $k$ and every toroidal graph, which does not seem likely to us.
+An even more presentable connection exists in the case of bounded degrees, via \Cref{cor:kplanchar} (note that \Cref{rem:duplic} does not apply here): \begin{problem} For which $d\geq3$ (all of them?) does there exist $k$ such that every toroidal graph of maximum degree at most $d$ is $k$-planar after deleting at most $k$ of its edges? \end{problem}